johannesbrust/PLSS/README.md

 Matlab and Python implementations from

-"PLSS: Projected Linear Systems Solver with Randomization", J.J.
+"PLSS: A Projected Linear Systems Solver", J.J.
 Brust and M.A.
 Saunders (2022)

 Content:
   * MATLAB/